 Perhaps Muslims and Arabs in the Muslim and Arab world can begin an open and civil debate that can lead to the constitutional equal rights of “non-Muslims” and “non-Arabs”.
 Yes, we do have a lot to learn from America’s history.
 Donald Trump like his money is a passing thing.
 Let us show what Muslims can do next election.
 Don’t get angry — get even at the voting booth.

 Maybe the time has come for “political and religious leaders” in the Arab and Muslims world, to take time out and learn something about other religions and faiths, even introduce it as a standard “curriculum”.
 They can learn a great deal and become better leaders and human beings, creating open tolerant societies that are the best defense against “terrorism”.

-Posted by Sami Jamil Jadallah on December 15, 2015, With 2953 Reads Filed under World.
+Posted by Sami Jamil Jadallah on December 15, 2015, With 2955 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.